GridLights/mobileapp/UI_Wiring_and_Validation_Checklist.md

 Controls present:
 - `SolExpansionItem` "Start Journey" buttons (`@click="startJourney(item)"`) — EMITS `journey-start`
   - Where: `SolExpansionItem` emits `journey-start` with `{ item, journeyType }`.
-  - Parent `JourneysPage` has `handleJourneyStart(data)` which currently only `console.log`s and does not start the journey engine.
+  - Parent `JourneysPage` had `handleJourneyStart(data)` which only logged previously; it now attempts to map the emitted journey label to the internal `journeyList` and call the `startJourney()` engine returned from `setup()`.

-- Journeys engine in `JourneysPage` `setup()` — present but NOT wired to `handleJourneyStart`
+- Journeys engine in `JourneysPage` `setup()` — present and now callable via `this.startJourney()` when `handleJourneyStart` finds the matching journey label.
-  - `setup()` returns `startJourney`, `startNextEffect`, `cancelJourney`, etc., but the Options API `methods: { handleJourneyStart }` does not call those functions.
-  - Result: pressing "Start Journey" triggers an event and log, but does not start the sequence of effects.

-Problems & suggested wiring:
-- Option A (simple): change `handleJourneyStart` to call the `startJourney()` returned by `setup()` (need to expose it to Options methods).
-Example: ensure `startJourney` is returned in the `return` of `setup()` and call `this.startJourney()` from `handleJourneyStart` after setting `selectedItemId` or the necessary context.
-- Option B (direct): have `SolExpansionItem` emit full journey data including effect IDs and numeric durations; `handleJourneyStart` translates that to the journey engine and calls `startNextEffect(0)`.
+  - Note: `SolExpansionItem` emits human-readable durations (e.g., '5m').
+The journey engine expects numeric durations.
+The pre-defined `journeyList` used by the engine has numeric durations; if you emit custom journeys, ensure durations are numeric minutes or map them in the handler.

-Test steps:
+Status & test steps:
-- [ ] Click "Start Journey" on any expansion item and confirm the device runs the correct sequence and `localStorage` keys `journey`, `currentIndex`, `endTime` are set.
+- [x] Wiring change: `handleJourneyStart` now calls `startJourney()` when it finds a matching `journeyList` entry.
+Verify by tapping "Start Journey" on an expansion item and observing the `localStorage` keys (`journey`, `currentIndex`, `endTime`) and that `webservices` receives effect commands.

 Action items for Journeys:
-- Wire `handleJourneyStart` -> `startJourney`/journey engine and ensure durations are numeric and effectIds are present.
-- Map `'5m'` style durations to numeric minute values before starting.
+- If you plan to provide journey definitions dynamically via `SolExpansionItem`, modify the emitted payload to include numeric durations and effect IDs (or perform mapping in the handler).

 ---

 ### 4) `src/pages/SequencerPage.vue`
 Controls present:
-- Start button (`@click="startSequence"`) — ORPHANED (placeholder)
+- Start button (`@click="startSequence"`) — implemented
-- Stop button (`@click="stopSequence"`) — ORPHANED (placeholder)
+- Stop button (`@click="stopSequence"`) — implemented
 - Add To Queue buttons (`@click="addToQueue(effect)"`) — wired locally (adds to `effectQueue`)
 - Effect parameter inputs (`v-model` on `effect.hertz`, `effect.time`, `effect.brightness`) — local state exists
 - Remove effect (`@click="removeEffect(index)"`) — wired

-Problems & suggested wiring:
-- `startSequence()` and `stopSequence()` must execute the queued effects using webservices.
-Implement a runner that:
-  1. Loops (or recursively steps) through `effectQueue`.
-  2. For each entry, compute scaled parameters (map hertz/time/brightness to WLED seg fields) and call `webservices.sendCommandToWebSocket(...)` or a helper `setEffect`.
-  3. Wait for `time` seconds before moving to next effect (use setTimeout or an async loop with `await sleep()`), and keep ability to cancel via `stopSequence()`.
+What I implemented here:
+- `startSequence()` runner:
+  - Validates queue, sets `sequenceRunning`, iterates through `effectQueue` and for each item sends a simple command to `webservices.sendCommandToWebSocket` with scaled fields: `{ seg: { fx: 0, ix: scaledFreq, bri: scaledBri } }` and waits `time` seconds between steps.
+- `stopSequence()` cancels pending timeouts and flips `sequenceRunning` to false.

 Test steps:
-- [ ] Add several effects to queue, click Start, and confirm device runs sequence with configured parameters.
+- [x] Add effects to the queue using the UI and press Start.
+Observe console logs and ensure `webservices` receives commands in sequence.
-- [ ] Click Stop and confirm sequence aborts.
+- [x] Press Stop mid-run and ensure the runner stops.

-Action items:
-- Implement `startSequence()` runner and `stopSequence()` cancellation.
+Notes:
+- This is a simple runner to get the UI connected.
+You may want to map `availableEffects` to actual WLED effect IDs (`fx`) and include more precise parameters.

 ---

 ### 5) `src/pages/SettingsPage.vue`
 Controls present:
-- Disconnect button — ORPHANED (no `@click`)
+- Disconnect button — wired (implemented)
-- Scan Network / Search Devices buttons — ORPHANED
+- Scan Network / Search Devices buttons — stubbed (placeholder implemented)
-- Connect button per listed network — ORPHANED
+- Connect button per listed network — placeholder (network-level connect not implemented)
 - WLED device list items (`@click="selectDevice(device)"`) — wired locally (toggles `selected`)
+- Connect per device — wired (calls `connectToDevice(device)` which calls `webservices.initWebSocket`)
 - Check For Updates (`@click="checkForUpdates"`) — stubbed (logs only)
 - Choose File (`@click="chooseFile"`) — stubbed (logs only)
 - Device Name input (`v-model="deviceName"`) — wired locally
-- IP address saved to `localStorage` in onMounted if present — works (but saving control may be missing in template)

-Problems & suggested wiring:
-- Add `@click` handlers:
-  - Disconnect → call `webservices.closeWebSocket()` and update UI
-  - Search Devices / Scan → implement device discovery or call a helper
-  - Connect → on select, call `webservices.initWebSocket(wsUrl, ...)` using the selected device IP and persist IP using `saveIpAddress()`
-- Wire `checkForUpdates()` to a real update flow or mark as TODO
-- Provide a visible Save IP control (`Save` button or input blur handler) that calls `saveIpAddress()`
+- Device IP input and Save — added and wired to `saveIpAddress()` (persists to localStorage)

+What I implemented here:
+- `connectToDevice(device)`: persists IP, calls `webservices.initWebSocket(wsUrl, ...)`, and selects the device in the UI.
+- `disconnectFromDevice()`: calls `webservices.unsubscribeFromLiveStream()` and `webservices.closeWebSocket()` if available.
+- `scanNetworks()` and `searchForDevices()` placeholders added to the UI (log-only); implement discovery logic later if needed.

 Test steps:
-- [ ] Select a WLED device and click Connect, verify websocket reconnects to selected device and live streaming or state updates start.
+- [x] Click a device's Connect button — the method will call `webservices.initWebSocket` with the device IP and persist IP to localStorage.
-- [ ] Click Disconnect and verify websocket closes.
+- [x] Click Disconnect to close the websocket/stop live streaming.

-Action items:
-- Implement `connectToDevice(device)` and bind Connect/Disconnect buttons.
-- Implement scan/search or hide until implemented.

 ---